 When you create content besieging the product you sell – your customers see you as an authority and chances of organic selling increase.
 Because they’d believe that these guys have knowledge and authority over the subject – they’d consider buying.

-Through blogging, we create funnels to sell products, and funneling requires different strategies for unique products.
+Through blogging, we create funnels to sell products, and funnelling requires different strategies for unique products.
 So it’s a high-end strategy to convert prospects that land.

 In light of the study, blogging prominence is unequivocal if you want to sell products on auto for your eCommerce business.
 And for this purpose, WordPress is the spearhead.
 It has some amazing features and supports content publishing and SEO.

 Whereas, Shopify and Magento are super focused on product placement and automation.
 It’s safer to say that if selling through a blog is in your marketing mix, then WordPress can be the best option.

 No, it didn’t say that Shopify and Magento do not support blogs and content.
-In fact, Magento is quite a user friendly and requires no technical knowledge to add posts.
+In fact, Magento is quite user-friendly and requires no technical knowledge to add posts.
 But WordPress has no substitute in this category, and it’s because WordPress is widely acknowledged as a CMS that supports blogging.

 Functionality Matters for Ecommerce Website

 Better functionality is the most preferable choice for eCommerce stores.
 WordPress, Magento, and Shopify provide better functionality.
 However, Shopify triumphs over WordPress in some ways.
-The reason being, Shopify is an all-in solution for eCommerce stores, so it’s intuitive and easy to set up and offer everything you would need to kick start the store and take it to the target audience.
+The reason is, that Shopify is an all-in solution for eCommerce stores, so it’s intuitive and easy to set up and offers everything you would need to kick start the store and take it to the target audience.

 About Magento, it beats both of them.
 Magento was developed with scalability in mind.
 You can have over 1000 products listed on Magento without much trouble – providing you have the correct technical support.

 So for the functionality of huge stores – no comparison to Magento.
 Hands down.
 Next, Shopify can also be great for functionality, and you can operate it without much technical know-how.
 Whereas, WordPress does offer great functionality by using third-party integration tools such as WooCommerce.